hamsteri15/ArtilleryGame/README.md

 ###
 A C++ Artillery Game based on SFML.
+This was a final project for a C++ course in Aalto university (year 2013).
+The code is a bit messy but works.

 ![Example image](/images/example.png)